lvgl/lvgl/docs/overview/style.rst

 - :cpp:enumerator:`LV_PART_SELECTED`: Indicate the currently selected option or section
 - :cpp:enumerator:`LV_PART_ITEMS`: Used if the widget has multiple similar elements (e.g. table cells)
 - :cpp:enumerator:`LV_PART_TICKS`: Ticks on scales e.g. for a chart or meter
-- :cpp:enumerator:`LV_PART_CURSOR`: Mark a specific place e.g. text area’s or chart’s cursor
+- :cpp:enumerator:`LV_PART_CURSOR`: Mark a specific place e.g. text area's or chart's cursor
 - :cpp:enumerator:`LV_PART_CUSTOM_FIRST`: Custom part identifiers can be added starting from here.

 For example a `Slider </widgets/slider.html>`__ has three parts: